Scratch Estes Streamer 4.8x Original Design / Scratch Built

 Brief:

-If you're ired o' tryin' t' track your 13mm stock Screamer, me hearties, consider upscaling to this biggie-sized BT-80 version.
-It no longer screams off t' pad quite as quickly, but is still a fun t' fly rocket and certainly an easy upscale cloning project.
+If you're ired o' tryin' t' track your 13mm stock Screamer, consider upscaling to this biggie-sized BT-80 version.
+It no longer screams off t' pad quite as quickly, me hearties, but is still a fun t' fly rocket and certainly an easy upscale cloning project.

 Modifications:

-I made t' body tube from short tube stock, shiver me timbers, me hearties, matey, so had t' use two pieces and a coupler t' cover t' 24.5" needed.
-Ya scallywag!
-I'd rather have used a single tube and avoided t' seam, but this be a more convenient way t' help clean out the basement a bit, matey, arrr, as I don't have any long BT-80 stock.
+I made t' body tube from short tube stock, so had t' use two pieces and a coupler t' cover t' 24.5" needed.
+I'd rather have used a single tube and avoided t' seam, matey, but this be a more convenient way t' help clean out the basement a bit, as I don't have any long BT-80 stock.

-One last upgrade I wound up reflectin' in this design be t' use of Keelhaul®©™® runnin' from t' motor mount up t' t' top o' t' body tube, matey, me bucko, followed by elastic goin' t' t' cone.
+One last upgrade I wound up reflectin' in this design be t' use of Keelhaul®©™® runnin' from t' motor mount up t' t' top o' t' body tube, followed by elastic goin' t' t' cone.
+Aye aye!
 This is a much more durable and reliable method that the old tri-fold paper and elastic method.
 I also employed t' QUARK anti-zipper technique (posted on t' tips page) by wrappin' a few layers of maskin' tape around t' Keelhaul®©™® towards t' top o' t' BT-80.

 Construction:

-• BT-80 body tube(s) 24.5" long (I used two tubes from a Red Arrow parts pack, matey, along with a TC-80 from same).
+• BT-80 body tube(s) 24.5" long (I used two tubes from a Red Arrow parts pack, ya bilge rat, along with a TC-80 from same).

 • PNC-80K nose cone (Estes Phoenix/replacement part)